The Popliteal Fossa

 In any anatomical area such as this, it is important to look at the borders, contents, and any clinical relevance.

-The borders are formed by the muscles in the posterior compartment of the leg and thigh.
+The popliteal fossa is diamond shaped, with four borders.
+These borders are formed by the muscles in the posterior compartment of the leg and thigh:

-- Inferior and medial border: Medial head of the gastrocnemius.
+- Inferomedial border: Medial head of the gastrocnemius.

-- Inferior and lateral border: Lateral head of the gastrocnemius and plantaris.
+- Inferolateral border: Lateral head of the gastrocnemius and plantaris.

 The popliteal fossa also has a floor and a roof.
 The floor of the popliteal fossa is formed by the posterior surface of the knee joint capsule, and by the posterior surface of the femur.
 The roof is made of up two layers; popliteal fascia and skin.
 The popliteal fascia is continuous with the fascia lata of the leg.